-How about a trip to Hawaii to learn about marine life or a rafting down the Colorado River, all-inclusive resorts, Music in Nashville, a tour of the Grand Canyon, Yosemite and Yellowstone, renting a cottage near the shore in Maine, a bike trip, a theme park vacation, a family cruise in the Caribbean geared toward the young?
+How about a trip to Hawaii to learn about marine life or a rafting trip down the Colorado River or to the music capital in Nashville, a tour of the Grand Canyon, Yosemite and Yellowstone, renting a cottage near the shore in Maine, a bike trip, a theme park vacation, a family cruise in the Caribbean.
 “Oh, the places to go… the people to meet.”

 A 3-Day Weekend Trip in the US

-I would recommend exposing your grandchildren to one of the largest cities in our country: New York, Chicago and LA.
-I suggest hiring a guide to take you on a walking tour.
-Or, see the city on a four-hour bus tour.
+I would recommend exposing your grandchildren to one of the largest cities in our country: New York and Chicago I suggest hiring a guide to take you on a walking tour and see the city on a four-hour bus tour.

-- A visit to Broadway and the theatre
+- A visit to Broadway, Time Square and the theatre is a must.

 - A boat trip to The Statue of Liberty